 Developed and taught a 12-week undergraduate course at OCAD University on systems thinking for 3 terms, equipping 70+ students with frameworks for analyzing and navigating complex, real-world problems.
+(2019-2021)

-Systems thinking is a way of investigating how things are interrelated and part of a whole, encompassing concepts, mindsets, tools, and methods for analyzing complex problems.
-It's a thinking and simulation tool that quantifies matters that are real-world (social, economical, ecological, etc..), where the best solution is about picking between plausible scenarios and tradeoffs.
 Meanwhile, design education is also in the business of finding and solving problems by applying the design process and creating outputs through hands-on creative skills.
-Yet there's an emphasis on the solution side because that aligns better with a designers' strengths and interests.
+Yet there's an emphasis on the solution side because that aligns better with a designer's strengths and interests.
 But the ability to sit with open-ended, ill-defined situations surrounding a problem and trying to understand them more deeply before moving into solutions can help designers narrow down the design scope and point designers towards solutions that are grounded in reality.
+This is where systems thinking and design education intersect.

 As a sessional instructor, I developed a course curriculum that introduced students to concepts and tools for applying a systems approach to complex problems.
-It was a 12 week course (3 hours each) with about 25 students.
-The first three classes focused on introducing key concepts of system thinking: components, relationships, and feedback loops (cause-and-effects).
+It was a 12-week course (3 hours each) with about 25 students.
+The first three classes focused on introducing key concepts of system thinking: components, relationships, and feedback loops (cause-and-effect).
 Then we moved on to communicating systems in visual ways through causal loop diagrams and stock and flow diagrams.
 Weeks 5-8 shifted from analysis mode to system interventions.
 Finally, the last few classes looked at how we can proactively identify possible downstream effects of our solutions.
-I iterated on the course for three years and prepared a fully virtual version during the covid pandemic, making adjustments to ensure that students who were remote and in different time zones could still participate.
+I iterated on the course for three years and prepared a fully virtual version during the COVID pandemic, making adjustments to ensure that students who were remote and in different time zones could still participate.

 I realized how complicated it is to actually change a system.
 It's easier said than done.
 Once complex systems are an everyday part of our lives, it would cause a lot of distress if we tried changing it, even if it was with a good intention.